snooppr/shotstars/README.md

 # shotstars
 A tool to track waning stars on Github.

+> [!IMPORTANT]
+>Github does not provide users with statistics on disappearing stars in the repository. "shotstars" is trying to resolve this issue and provide such information to the user.

 <img src="https://raw.githubusercontent.com/snooppr/shotstars/main/images/Termux%20logo.png" />

 The purpose of the “shotstars” script is to find accounts from which they once gave stars to repositories,